cluening/gpx2ps/README.md

   --autofit             Automatically crop output to fit data --bbox MINLAT,MINLON,MAXLAT,MAXLON
-                        Crop output to fit within this bounding box --center LAT,LON      Center ouput on this point.
+                        Crop output to fit within this bounding box --center LAT,LON      Center output on this point.
 Use with --radius --radius RADIUS       Radius of area to include in output.
 Use with --center
 ```